-1 Declaration of compliance by the vehicle manufacturer at type-approval.
+1 Declaration of compliance by the vehicle manufacturer at type-approval that a closed crankcase system or routing to the tailpipe is installed.
+The approval authority may require a test to be performed.

 2 When a bi-fuel vehicle is combined with a flex fuel vehicle, both test requirements are applicable.